Music and Memory

 The unique program was developed in collaboration with Heather Roche, a musician and third-year Bachelor of Psychology student at the University of Canberra, with oversight from Kristen Sutcliffe, CSO bassoonist and practising audiologist.
 “This remarkable program is designed to touch the hearts and minds of people living with dementia, through specifically chosen music,” says Sutcliffe, who also curates and presents the CSO’s leading Rediscovering Music program for people who have experienced hearing loss.

-Goodwin Aged Care Services will support the pilot delivery, including hosting concerts at Goodwin House, providing care supports to participants, administration, behavioural research and management of ethical considerations, including informed consent from families.
+Goodwin Aged Care Services will support the pilot delivery, including hosting concerts, providing care supports to participants, administration, behavioural research and management of ethical considerations.

 CSO Community Programs are supported by the ACT Government.